amorgun/blender_dow/docs/first_steps.md

   ![blender_import2](../images/first_steps/blender_import2.png)

 ## What's next?
-Now you've imported your file and can use it as a normal Blender model.
+Now you've imported your file and can use it as a usual Blender model.
 Here are some ideas on what you can do now:
 - Go to the Animation tab and view unit animations.
 - Edit the model and [export it back to the game](./export.md).